SIMOLANT 12/2024

 On other platforms, download simolant-sources.zip and follow the

-instructions in readme.txt.
-You need FLTK V1.3 or higher (not V2 fork) and
+instructions in README.md.
+You need FLTK V1.3 or higher (not the V2 fork)

 Aims of SIMOLANT